postgresml/postgresml/packages/README.md

 Push a commit to `master` with the changes above.
 Once pushed, make a new Github release.
 The release should be named after the version, e.g. `v2.7.11` so we and our users can more easily find the changelog.

+#### Name of the tag

+Make sure that the tag is named correctly.
+Tags are immutable, so if we push the wrong name, it'll stay in git forever.
+Tags should be named with the version number preceeded by the letter "v", e.g. `v2.7.11`.

 ### 4. Run Github Actions

 In this order, run the Github actions: